RaspberryPiFoundation/weather-station-www/README.md

 1. Install the Apache2 package with the following command:

-    `sudo apt update`
     `sudo apt install apache2 -y`

-1. Install PHP5 and the PHP module for Apache
+1. Install PHP7.0 and the PHP module for Apache

-    `sudo apt install php5 libapache2-mod-php7.0  -y`
+    `sudo apt install php7.0 libapache2-mod-php7.0 -y`

-1. Install the MySQL connector for PHP7.0
+1. Install the MySQL connector for PHP5

     `sudo apt install php7.0-mysql -y`